makgyver/fluke/README.md

     loss: CrossEntropyLoss
     # HPs of the optimizer (the type of optimizer depends on the algorithm)
     optimizer:
+      # if omitted, the default optimizer is SGD
+      name: SGD
       lr: 0.8
     # HPs of the scheduler (scheduler name from torch.optim.lr_scheduler)
     scheduler:
+      # if omitted, the default scheduler is StepLR
       name: StepLR
       gamma: 0.995
       step_size: 10